 Coursework Only.
 No additional paperwork is necessary to graduate.

 Individual Project (ME590).
-If ME590 is being taken in the term of graduation, final reports must be provided to the supervising faculty no later than the last day of finals week, the last day of the semester.
+If ME590 is being taken in the term of graduation, final reports must be provided to the supervising faculty via the ME590 website no later than the last day of finals week, the last day of the semester.
 Individual faculty may require that the reports be completed earlier.